Today's Path — a daily roadmap

 Match the picture, Trace the letter, Counting tap, Phonics blend, Wild-or-home swipe, and Spin to guess.
 Each game reinforces the same lesson.

-Your child speaks, Echo plays it back in a cartoon voice.
-On-device only — no internet, no recording, no upload.
+Your child speaks — any language — and Echo plays it back in a cartoon voice.
+On-device only: no internet, no upload, recording deleted after playback.

 Non-personalized ads, child-directed treatment, max content rating G, parental gate on settings, no analytics SDKs that profile children.